Strike King pro Mark Rose shares his tips for fishing in Zone 4 during January.

 Bohannan finds one thing particularly useful during the winter months – technology.
 “Electronics will play a major role in the winter months of our zone.
 Try to work the bait above the bait balls or target specific bass located around the school,” shares Bohannan.

-He opts for the White in clear water, and switches to a Sexy Blue Herring if the water is stained.
+He opts for White in clear water, and switches to Sexy Blue Herring if the water is stained.
 In muddy water, Bohannan chooses Bluegill.
 He pairs the Strike King Tour Grade Swimming Jig with a Pearl Rage Menace trailer.

 The streamlined, balanced head of the Tour Grade Swimming Jig provides excellent swimming action and is complete with a medium wire ultra-sharp hook.